 When I started drinking coffee, I liked the added caffeine but missed the sweet, slightly spicy tang of my chai lattes.
 I started getting into coffee additives like fancy creams and toppings, and someone soon pointed out that I could actually marry my love of chai lattes with my love of chai and have the best of both worlds!
 Now, I make my favorite standby chai latte recipe AND I make an amped-up version to give a nod to my newfound love of the coffee bean.
 Everybody wins, from the tired moms who need a boost to the anti-coffee pals who just want their tried-and-true chai latte with that comforting flavor.

-My obsession with Coffee Mate nearly rivals my obsession with chai (to the point that Some Boy knows which flavor to pick out at Walmart), so it’s no wonder I’ve started using Coffee Mate at home in my own secret chai latte recipe.
-It’s a little bit unconventional, mixing tea and espresso in a combination that I initially thought was strange.
+My obsession with Coffee Mate nearly rivals my obsession with chai, so it's no wonder I've started using Coffee Mate at home in my own secret chai latte recipe.
+It's a little bit unconventional, mixing tea and espresso in a combination that I initially thought was strange.
 Until I gave it a try myself.
 Hold onto your mugs, people…this is A-M-A-Z-I-N-G. And surprisingly easy.
 And a whole heck of a lot cheaper than the pricey coffee houses.